 As discussed in previous Reports, the Properties visually appeared to be in good condition but it has become apparent that the Receivership Entities were behind in attending to maintenance issues in the months preceding the Receiver's appointment.
 Since the Receiver's appointment, tenants have submitted nearly 100 work orders through a tenant communication portal established by Keyes, ranging from minor maintenance issues to more serious issues, including the replacement of appliances and an air conditioning system as well as a roof leak repair.
-The Receiver and Keyes have also learned of a number of existing code compliance issues which have required (sometimes significant) attention and the expenditure of funds to remedy any deficiencies.
-The Receiver has been in constant contact with Keyes to ensure any issues are promptly and efficiently addressed.
+The Receiver and Keyes have also learned of a number of existing code compliance issues which have required (sometimes significant) attention and the expenditure of funds, including payment of fines, to remedy any deficiencies.
+Until all properties were sold, the Receiver was in constant contact with Keyes to ensure any issues are promptly and efficiently addressed.

 These maintenance requests have reduced the net rental income generated by the Properties which is ultimately deposited into the Receivership Estate.
-The following chart depicts the approximate repair costs and utility expenses (which does not include Keyes' 6.5% management fee) during the past several reporting periods, as well as the approximate total amount of rental income collected during those periods:
+The following chart depicts the approximate repair costs and utility expenses (which does not include Keyes' 6.5% management fee) for all the Properties during the past several reporting periods, as well as the total amount of rental income collected during those periods:

 Time Period Approximate Repair/Utility Expenses Total Rental Income

 7/1/21 - 9/30/21 \$20,000.00 \$73,000.00

 10/1/21 - 12/31/21 \$30,000.00 \$80,000.00

 1/1/22 - 3/31/22 \$24,721.00 \$45,330.00

+4/1/22 - 6/30/22 \$1,401.62 \$3,803.00